jackowaya/GBBO-Fantasy/README.md

 ## Number Of Players
 Best suited for two to four players.
-With more players you may want to allow each contestant to be selected by more than one player.
+With more players you may want to allow each contestant to be selected by more than one player or make all players drop down to one contestant once a player has no contestants left..

 ## Draft
 1. Flip a [Hob-nob](https://en.wikipedia.org/wiki/Hobnob_biscuit) to decide who drafts first.